 With the internet failing us, we got a bit confused as to where to go.
 There were a few temples that seem to be closed to the public as this one photographed.

 But some temples have clear signs that they welcome tourists.
-Some even have entrance fees like Rudravarna Mahavihar
+Some even have entrance fees like Rudravarna Mahavihar.

 We paid NPR50 per person to stroll around the small temple adorned with beautiful brass bells, dorjes, winged horses, a statue of Minister Juddha Shumsher (who helped finance the repairs caused by the 1934 earthquake) and of course, statues of Buddha.